avatartalk-ai/avatartalk-examples/README.md

 Example integrations with AvatarTalk.ai’s REST API for generating talking avatar videos from text.
 This repo includes Node.js and Python examples for regular (JSON), streaming (binary MP4), and LiveKit.

+A live demo of the examples is available at https://demo.avatartalk.ai/.

 Full documentation of AvatarTalk.ai API is available in [API.md](/API.md).

 ## Directories